 In practice most commercial dairy goat farmers want their male kids away before they are a week old, so you may have to book well ahead to order one, and make sure you ask that it be disbudded and castrated before you get it.

 A word of warning for the owners of pet kids.
 Don't let them browse garden plants that might be poisonous, like rhododendron.
-Too many pet goats have suffered horrible deaths as a result of being allowed to graze round the lawn.
+Too many pet goats have suffered horrible deaths as a result of being allowed to graze around the lawn.

 Many pet goats end up being tethered by the roadside for much of their life.
 This is not good for the goat.
 Tethered goats are usually lonely, vulnerable and inadequately fed, watered and sheltered.
 It is not recommended that your goat be permanently tethered and when tethered, you should check your goat’s shelter, tether and collar regularly.
 Since they are often right beside public roads, It's not surprising that they are the subject of more animal welfare complaints than just about anything else.

-- Goats are social animals and they like company of other goats, so the tethered goat is lonely.
+- Goats are social animals and they like the company of other goats, so the tethered goat is lonely.

 - Tethered goats are often thin, even when it seems to you and me that there is plenty of pasture on offer.
 Roadside pasture is often dusty, oily and rank, so it's unpalatable to them.